 - HIV and other STIs

 Getting an amputation is often a life-saving decision one has to make.
-With the technology available today, there are a variety of prosthetic options which enable amputees to live normal lives, and continue with their careers and lifestyles.
+With the technology available today, there are a variety of prosthetic options which enable amputees to live relatively normal lives and continue with their careers and lifestyles.
 The counselling I offer for amputee’s includes coming to terms with the reason for the amputation as well as how the amputation is going to affect his or her life.
-I provide counselling for the emotions which may come up during any stage of the process, from before the amputation, after the amputation, during the different phases of the prosthetic process, as well as while the person is getting back into their normal life.
+I provide counselling for the emotions which may come up during any stage of the process, from before the amputation, after the amputation, during the different phases of the prosthetic process, as well as while the person is getting back into their regular life.